TV Jargons

 NTNC (National Television Standards Committee) Video format using 525 scan lines, tape running at about 30 frames per second.
 This format is mainly used in North America.

-Omnidirectional microphone.
-A microphone which picks up sound equally well from all directions.
+microphone which picks up sound equally well from all directions.

 Off-Line Editing Suite A low resolution computer and disk based edit system in which the creative editing decisions can be made at lower cost and often with greater flexibility than in an expensive fully equipped on-line suite.
 See also Non-Linear Editor